dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 The `query-size` and `response-size` fields hold the DNS message size.
 For UDP this is the size of the UDP payload that contained the DNS message.
 For TCP it is the size of the DNS message as specified in the two-byte message length header.
-Trailing bytes with queries are routinely observed in traffic to authoritative servers and this value allows a calculation of how many trailing bytes were present.
+Trailing bytes in UDP queries are routinely observed in traffic to authoritative servers and this value allows a calculation of how many trailing bytes were present.